 CELL PHONES, ELECTRONIC GAMES AND OTHER HAND HELD DEVICES

-2. Absolutely no receiving or placing calls, text messaging, gaming, receiving or responding to emails or messages during class time.
+- Absolutely no receiving or placing calls, text messaging, gaming, receiving or responding to emails or messages during class time.

-Alumni students as well as parents are encouraged to volunteer throughout the school year.
+Alumni students, as well as parents, are encouraged to volunteer throughout the school year.

 The skills and knowledge of our volunteers will help enrich our educational programs,

 It will allow and encourage our parents to become involved in their children’s education, help to improve communication between parents and teachers and lend support to the School’s goals and objectives.

-Together we can help preserve, enrich and promote our Armenian heritage and culture.
+Together we can help preserve, enrich, and promote our Armenian heritage and culture.